GenAI-CUEE/Estimation-Theory-EE523/Readme.md

 ### Getting Started

 1. Change the directory to the `Tutorial` folder.
-2. Look for the  instructions (e.g. [Tutorial 1 Readme](Tutorial1/Readme.md)) for install dependencies.
+2. Look for the  instructions (e.g. [Tutorial 1 Readme](Tutorial1/Readme.md)) for installing dependencies.
 3. You may execute the `main` file in python or ipynb fileformat.

 * Course materials (such as HW and lecture notes) maybe provided in each `Tutorial` folder.